 - Make the executive summary a document that can stand alone or be the introduction to your business plan.
 Be ready to furnish just the executive summary to potential investors.

 - Include a mission statement paragraph, general company information such as names of founders and the number of employees, financial highlights, descriptions of products or services, and future plans.

 Write a company overview that adds more detail to the information provided in the executive summary.
-The company overview includes in-depth information about how your company is structured and what the company does.
+The company overview includes in-depth information about how your business is structured and what the business does.

 - Start the company overview by describing what the business does.

-- Explain your industry and marketplace and how the company fits into it.
+- Explain your industry and marketplace and how the business fits into it.